-An optional death allowance is payable monthly to the surviving spouse, eligible children, or domestic partner equal to the monthly retirement allowance to which the member would have been entitled if the member had retired or been retired by reason of a service-connected disability as of the date of death.
+Government Code Sections or Board of Retirement Bylaws Death Benefit (Lump Sum): The member's normal contributions and interest, plus 1/12 of the compensation (31781)earnable in the preceding 12 months x the number of completed years of service (benefit not to exceed 50% of the 12 months' compensation) is payable to the named beneficiary.
+Monthly Allowance: An optional death allowance is payable monthly to the surviving spouse, eligible $(31780.2, 31787^)$ children, or domestic partner equal to the monthly retirement allowance to which the member would have been entitled if the member had retired or been retired by reason of a service-connected disability as of the date of death.
 If there is no spouse or the spouse dies before making an election, the legally appointed guardian makes the election on behalf of the children.
 If there is a surviving domestic partner and no eligible children, the domestic partner will be eligible for a continuing allowance.
-However, if there are eligible children and a domestic partner, the children will receive the monthly allowance until they are no longer eligible, at which time the allowance will be paid to the domestic partner for his or her lifetime.
+However, if the there are eligible children and a domestic partner, the children will receive the monthly allowance until they are no longer eligible, at which time the allowance will be paid to the domestic partner for his or her lifetime.
 The rights of a surviving spouse, eligible children, or domestic partner to receive the monthly allowance supersede those of any other named beneficiary.

-Optional Combined Benefit:

-In lieu of the monthly allowance above, a surviving spouse or domestic partner may elect:

-- (a) A lump-sum equal to 1/12 of the compensation earnable in the preceding 12 months x the number of completed years of service (benefit not to exceed 50% of the 12 months' compensation), plus - (b) A monthly payment equal to 50% of the member's final compensation, reduced by a monthly amount which is the actuarial equivalent of (a) above based on the age of surviving spouse or domestic partner.

-Additional Allowance For Children:

-If a member is killed in the performance of duty or dies as a result of an accident or an injury caused by external violence or physical force incurred in the performance of duty, there is an additional benefit payable to the surviving spouse or domestic partner.
-The benefit is equal to 25% of the optional death allowance provided in Section 31787 (whether or not the monthly allowance or combined benefit is chosen) for one child, 40% for two children, and 50% for three or more children.
-If the surviving spouse or domestic partner does not have legal custody of the children, the additional benefit is payable to the legal guardian.
+Optional Combined Benefit: In lieu of the monthly allowance above, a surviving spouse or domestic partner may (31780.2, 31781.3)elect: (a) A lump sum equal to 1/12 of the compensation earnable in the preceding 12 months x the number of completed years of service (benefit not to exceed 50% of the 12 months' compensation), plus (b) A monthly payment equal to 50% of the member's final compensation, reduced by a monthly amount which is the actuarial equivalent of (a) above based on the age of surviving spouse or domestic partner.
+Additional Allowance For Children: If a member who has children is killed in the performance of duty or dies as a result (31780.2, 31787.5) of an accident or an injury caused by external violence or physical force incurred in the performance of duty, there is an additional benefit payable to the surviving spouse or domestic partner.
+The benefit is equal to 25% of the optional death allowance provided in Section 31787 (whether or not the monthly allowance or combined benefit is chosen) for one eligible child, 40% for two eligible children, and legal guardian.

-^{}For purposes of this section, "child" means a natural or adopted child of the deceased member, or a stepchild living or domiciled with the deceased member at the time of his or her death.
+\For purposes of this section, "child" means a natural or adopted child of the deceased member, or a stepchild living or domiciled with the deceased member at the time of his or her death.